Ahebert76/JAMF/README.md

 # Jamf Helper Template

+A templeate that lets the user know what is going on after input form them on a update needed or whatever you want to do

 # Turn off all but wireless

 This will disable al network connections but wireless

 # Remove admin rights from mobile users